Vibrations

 linear dimensions from one period of frequency per unit of

-time to the 21st octave above, producing the creative force of
+time to the 21st octave above, producing the creative force

-effect (Sonism) produces attractions and repulsions between
+static effect (Sonism) produces attractions and repulsions

-sympathetically vibrating bodies according to the Law of
+between sympathetically vibrating bodies according to the

-Harmonic Attraction and Repulsion.
+Law of Harmonic Attraction and Repulsion.

-Internal vibrations of atomic substances and atomic molecules
+Internal vibrations of atomic substances and atomic

-as the coefficient of their tension from the 21st to the 42d
+dimensions, directly as the coefficient of their tension

-liquid, gaseous, and ultra-gaseous media, statically producing
+is propagated in solid, liquid, gaseous, and ultra-gaseous

-adhesions and molecular unions, or disintegration, according
+media, statically producing adhesions and molecular unions,

 All atoms when in a state of tension are capable of